Did you know that you can track and send events to your website using Facebook Pixel Events?

 This is because we successfully installed the Track a URL method to track lead events for pages containing the keywords /happy-valentines/.

-Moreover, we’ll be able to see two different page view events because we actually visited two different pages.
+Moreover, we’ll be able to see two different page view events because we visited two pages.

 🚨 Note: If you’re receiving errors in your Meta Pixel, check out our handy guide on how to fix Meta Pixel errors.